GandhiCloudLab/envizi-travel-usecase/readme.md

 The transportation sector is a major contributor to global greenhouse gases.
 And over the past decade, governments and private businesses have been cooperating to create a more sustainable infrastructure for moving people and materials across our planet.

 The `Royal Horizon Travel` has committed to being carbon netural in their operations by 2040.
-This will require

 #### Business Need: